4wings.com

 What is the Mythos ?

-Let's get rid of some crab!
+Let's get rid of some missleading aspects !
 "Ballistic-grade" Kevlar ( Kevlar-29 ) is very different from "structural-grade" Kevlar ( Kevlar-49 ).
 Kevlar-29 is not a laminate - but multi-layer soft "blankets" of Kevlar plies sewn together - known as "soft armor" - and then mechanically fastened to the "what so ever " work piece - not very useful in our Hovercraft !
-So if some Hovercraft's / Boats have Kevlar components and get advertised as bulletproof - just walk away from that crab - it is just a mythos - but not the fact .
+So if some Hovercraft's / Boats have Kevlar components and get advertised as bulletproof - just walk away - it is just a mythos - but not the fact .

 Sorry if I killed somebody's advertising slogan .